beamly/playse4/README.md

     ->  /service se4.Routes

-Mixing `com.beamly.playse4.PlaySe4Components` into your components cake and configure the required dependencies and routes.
+Mix `com.beamly.playse4.PlaySe4Components` into your components cake and configure the required dependencies and routes.

 Here's a minimal example: